openedx/frontend-plugin-framework/README.rst

 Development Roadmap
 ===================

-The main priority in developing this library is to extract components from a Host MFE to allow for teams to develop experimental features without impeding on any other team's work or the core functionality of the Host MFE.
+The main priority in developing this library is to extract components from a Host MFE to:
+#. allow for teams to develop experimental features without impeding on any other team's work or the core functionality of the Host MFE.
+#. allow for customizing/extending the functionality of a Host MFE without having org-specific functionality in an open-source project.

 Getting Help
 ============